Kucoin/kucoin-api-docs/source/localizable/index.html.md

 We throttle private endpoints by user ID: 200 requests per ten seconds.

 ###WEBSOCKET###

+The number of connections established at the same time cannot exceed **10**.

 #### connect
 * 30 times per minutes